 370 Lexington Avenue Suite 1201

 New York, NY 10017

 Dear Ms. Lewin,

 My name is Emmett Eldred.
 I am one of many youth and young adults who belong to an active, passionate movement within the Church of the Brethren to better reflect the love and teachings of Jesus in our everyday lives.
-I am writing to you as part of a series of over 1000 letters that I will write over the next year to public figures and community leaders about the Ekklesiyar Yan’uwa a Nigeria (EYN), the Church of the Brethren in Nigeria.
+I am writing to you as part of a series of over one thousand letters that I will write to community leaders and peace builders over the next year about the Ekklesiyar Yan’uwa a Nigeria, EYN, the Church of the Brethren in Nigeria.

 With thanks and the love of Christ,

 Pittsburgh, PA 15289